top of page

 Good Story

-Nathaniel lived with us, outside melbourne in semi rural country, mid 1990s; he came with his bapa (father, JD), first time away from home
+Nathaniel lived with us, outside melbourne in semi rural country, mid 1990s; he came with his bapa (father) first time away from home

 I was visiting his Indigenous family home near Ramingining in arnhemland NT last year, and was enthralled by a young fella - aged about 8-10 - who wanted to relate to me the story of how ‘he’ spent his younger years living with me and going to the local school in victoria some 20 years earlier